adeboyega/frontend/README.md

-# frontend fully responsive done with tailwindcss
+# frontend fully responsive done with tailwindcss and redone with scss